petrknap/trunk/_drafts/organize-your-music-by-markers-and-php-cli-script.md

  * `w` for *work songs*
  * `d` for *dynamic songs*

-The only thing you need to do is run by `php run.php ./Songs`.
+The only thing you need to do is run it via `php run.php ./Songs`.
 The [playlist generator] will creates playlists in working directory.